SheylaPopovich/README-generator/utils/README.md

 7. [License](#license)

 ## [Description](#description)
-    g
+    S
 ## [Installation](#installation)
-    g
+    S
 ## [Usage](#usage)
-    g
+    S
 ## [Contribution](#contribution)
-    If others would like to contribute to this project they may g the Repo.
+    If others would like to contribute to this project they may S the Repo.
 ## [Test](#test)
     The testing used for this application
-     g
+     S
 ## [Questions](Questions)
-    If you have any questions, feel free to reach out to me via GitHub: Sheyla or you may also send me an email at: Sheyla.
+    If you have any questions, feel free to reach out to me via GitHub: S or you may also send me an email at: S.
-    Lets connect with me on LinkedIn: sh
+    Lets connect with me on LinkedIn: S

 ##  [License](#license)